Architectural Legacy of George Washington Smith

-Smith’s notable works include the city’s beloved Lobero Theatre pictured above, which will turn 100 in 2024, and Casa del Herrero, one of Santa Barbara’s historic homes, which is now a museum.
+Smith’s notable works include the city’s beloved Lobero Theater pictured above, which will turn 100 in 2024, and Casa del Herrero, pictured above, one of Santa Barbara’s historic homes which is now a museum.
 Both are registered as National Historic Landmarks.
 There are local civic landmarks designed by the prolific architect as well, including Montecito Club, the Santa Barbara News-Press buildings, and structures at the Santa Barbara Cemetery, including the chapel, which incorporates the flavor of 15th-century Catalonian chapels.

-Besides adding unique spaces like loggias that doubled as sleeping porches, Smith designed stunning buildings such as the historic 1920s era Natatorium pictured above, an intimate community amenity for my Sand Point Beach Villa at Casa Blanca listing.
+In addition to using his artistic touch in building homes here, Smith was frequently commissioned to add unique spaces to properties, such as the historic 1920s era Natatorium pictured above, an intimate community amenity for my Sand Point Beach Villa at Casa Blanca listing.

 Perhaps Smith's only venture into the German domestic architectural style popular around 1910 in Europe can be seen in Casa Paz del Mar pictured above.
 I represented both the buyer and the seller for this property, which features walls of glass and awe-inspiring grounds that capture the Mediterranean lifestyle we enjoy here in Santa Barbara.

 Other George Washington Smith properties I’ve sold include an Architecturally Significant Montecito Estate, a George Washington Smith Estate, and a George Washington Smith Carriage House, as well as a George Washington Smith Inspired Compound and the Montecito Mediterranean Compound, both prime examples of his influence over the years.

 If you are ready to buy your own masterpiece designed by a man significantly influencing the primary design of Santa Barbara’s commercial and residential architecture, or any of our iconic architects, please contact me by calling (805) 886-9378 or via email at Cristal@montecito-estate.com.